Seller's Valuation Analysis and Buyer Analysis

 • Comparable company analysis: Trading multiples (enterprise value / EBITDA, price / earnings, price / sales) of public peers; gives a "market" view of the target

-• Precedent transaction analysis: Multiples paid in recent comparable M&A deals; usually higher than trading multiples because precedent multiples include a control premium (the premium a buyer pays to acquire control)
+• Precedent transaction analysis: Multiples paid in recent comparable M&A deals; these can reflect a control premium (the premium a buyer pays to acquire control) and so are often higher than trading multiples, but they are not guaranteed to exceed them

 • Discounted cash flow (DCF) analysis: Intrinsic value based on projected free cash flows discounted at the weighted-average cost of capital